pantheon-systems/documentation/source/content/guides/account-mgmt/account/07-delete.md

 ## Frequently Asked Questions

 ### Why is my site still accessible after it's been deleted?
-Your site may still be accessible for a temporary period of time because the platform does not clear cache upon site deletion.
+Your site may still be accessible for a short period of time because the platform does not clear cache upon site deletion.
 To avoid this behavior, clear cache before deleting the site.

 ### Can I come back to the platform later?